Compact Autonomous Completely Explosive Pulsed Power System

 A new concept for compact autonomous completely explosive pulsed power systems is presented.
 This concept utilizes the physical effect of transverse shock wave demagnetization of Nd2Fe14B high-energy hard ferromagnets and magnetic flux compression.
 This compact pulsed power system contains two stages.
 The first stage is a high-power transverse shock wave ferromagnetic generator (FMG) that serves as a primary power source (seed source).
 The second stage is a compact magnetic flux compression generator (FCG) that serves as a pulsed power amplifier.
 Experimental data are presented for operation of a compact completely explosive system based on the FMG seed source and a helical FCG. ©2007 IEEE.

-S. I. Shkuratov et al., "Compact Autonomous Completely Explosive Pulsed Power System," PPPS-2007 - Pulsed Power Plasma Science 2007, Institute of Electrical and Electronics Engineers (IEEE), Jan 2007.
+S. I. Shkuratov et al., "Compact Autonomous Completely Explosive Pulsed Power System," Proceedings of the 16th IEEE International Pulsed Power Plasma Science Conference and 34th IEEE International Conference on Plasma Science (2007, Albuquerque, NM), Institute of Electrical and Electronics Engineers (IEEE), Jul 2007.

 Article - Conference proceedings

 © 2007 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.

 22 Jul 2007